creative-connections/Bodylight-docs/tutorial/basic3compilefmu.md

 # Compile FMU to Web Assembly

-We will use the produced FMU file with source codes to compile it to WebAssembly usable by modern browser supporting it via Javascript api.
+In this step we will compile source codes in FMU file into WebAssembly - therefore FMU can be executed by modern browsers.
-As prerequisite for this step you need to have the Bodylight.JS FMU Compiler available, e.g. as part of Bodylight VirtualMachine.
+You will need Bodylight.JS FMU Compiler which can be executed either in virtual machine in Oracle's VirtualBox (see Bodylight-VirtualMachine) or Docker image (see Bodylight.js-FMU-Compiler).

-## Start Bodylight Virtual Machine
+# Start Bodylight Virtual Machine

-If you do not have Bodylight-Virtualmachine installed, follow instruction at https://github.com/creative-connections/Bodylight-Virtualmachine
+If you do not have Bodylight-Virtualmachine installed, install it as  instruction at https://github.com/creative-connections/Bodylight-Virtualmachine

-If Bodylight-Virtualmachine is installed then `cd` to directory where the virtual machine scripts are instaled on your machine and start the machine by `vagrant up`
+After installation or if Bodylight-Virtualmachine is already installed then `cd` to directory where the virtual machine scripts are instaled on your machine and start the machine by `vagrant up`

 ```bash
 cd Bodylight-Virtualmachine
 vagrant up
 ```

-## Check Compiler Web Service
+# Check Compiler Web Service

-The port 8080 is redirected to virtual machine web server.
-The compiler web service is available Bodylight VirtualMachine at the link http://localhost:8080/compiler/ Check this link and you should see this output:
+The port 8080 is redirected by default to guest virtual machine web server at port 80.
+Thus access the compiler web service using host browser at http://localhost:8080/compiler/ :

 ![Compiler0](Compiler_Upload0.png)

-## Select the FMU file
+# Select the FMU file

-Click the <button>Browse</button> button and select for the FMU file from previous step
+Click the <button>Browse</button> button and select the FMU file from previous step

 ![Compiler1](Compiler_Upload1.png)

-## Click Upload
+# Click Upload

 After selecting the FMU File, click <button>Upload</button> button to start the compilation process.

 ![Compiler2](Compiler_Upload2.png)

-## See the Compilation Process
+# See the Compilation Process

 The compilation process should produce the resulting ZIP file after 30-60s.